DeckerSU/komodo-explorers-install/README.md

 Explorer uses [https://github.com/jl777/komodo](https://github.com/jl777/komodo) **dev** branch komodod (as it already included all needed for bitcore insight: `txindex`, `addressindex`, `timestampindex`, `spentindex` and zmq support).

-Installation is fully automated, just launch `install_explorer.sh` script from this repo.
+Installation is fully automated, just launch `install-explorer.sh` script from this repo.
 It will install needed dependencies, download and compile komodod source, install correct version of NodeJS and create KMD and all assets explorer folders and launch scripts.

 Also, during installation it will used following node-js modules from this repo: